KingScooty/creativenightly.com/app/_drafts/How-to-lint-your-sass-with-stylelint.md

 There are many reasons to lint stylesheets.
 It keeps consistency in the codebase, it highlights errors in the codebase, it helps reduce unnecessary code, and it also helps prevent lazy coding.

+Let's take a look at a couple of examples.

 ~~~css
 .no-space {
     display:block;